facebook tracking

 Every homeowner knows that there are times when homeownership isn’t all it’s cracked up to be.
 In addition to all the great things about owning your home, homeownership also comes with some hassles.
 Would you rather watch your favorite football team on a Sunday afternoon or clean your gutters?
 I suppose it depends on who your local football team is, but regardless, the tasks needed to keep you home in good, working condition aren’t typically the most fun.

+These plans typically provide regular inspections, minor repairs, and preventive maintenance services, helping to identify and address issues before they develop into costly problems.
+Some homeowners can extend the life of their exterior features and avoid unexpected repair expenses.
+This proactive approach not only improves the condition of your home but also provides peace of mind, knowing that your property is well-cared for year-round.
 This brings to mind a few critical questions.
 Would having a maintenance plan in place for my home be worth it?
 Does it make sense for me to do my own maintenance?
 How hard is exterior maintenance?
 How do I prepare my home for winter weather?
 What should be included in an exterior home maintenance plan?

 We will answer all of these questions and more.
 So, let’s take a thorough look at what it takes to maintain your home’s exterior.
-With this knowledge, you can make an informed decision about whether or not you need an exterior maintenance plan.
+With this knowledge, you can confidently make an informed decision about whether or not you need an exterior maintenance plan.

 What should regular exterior maintenance include?